zahra-hematy/coursera_sql/README.md

-## SQL for Data Science - Module 4 Exercises
+## Answering the Exercises from SQL for Data Science - Module 4

-This repository contains the exercises from Module 4 of the SQL for Data Science course, along with the cleaned datasets.
+This repository includes my answers to the Module 4 exercises from the SQL for Data Science course, as well as the cleaned datasets used for running the SQL queries.

 ## Contents
 Module 4 exercise questions (in text or markdown format)